angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 with.

-However, I would say my list was trying harder to be a Storm deck, with the tutors and multiple tutorable Storm engines. _Fuz_'s list is clearly more focused on Doomsday, and the Citadels provide a backup plan that incidentally plays well with the primary plan.
+However, I would say my list was trying harder to be a Storm deck, with the tutors and multiple tutorable _Storm_ engines. _Fuz_'s list is clearly more focused on Doomsday, and the citadels provide a backup plan that incidentally plays well with the primary plan.
 There are some aspects of this list that I don't personally like, such as the distinct lack of tutors.
 Playing more cantrips improves your Doomsdays and provides consistency, but I would be